CentOS-PaaS-SIG/linchpin/docs/source/intro_config.rst

 .. contents:: Topics

-Below is full coverage of each of the sections of the values available in :docs1.5:`linchpin.conf <linchpin.conf>`.
+Below is full coverage of each of the sections of the values available in :code1.5:`linchpin.conf`.

 Getting the most current configuration
 --------------------------------------

 If you are installing LinchPin from a package manager (pip or RPM), the latest linchpin.conf is already included in the library.

-An example :docs1.5:`linchpin.conf` is available on Github.
+An example :code1.5:`linchpin.conf` is available on Github.

 For in-depth details of all the options, see the :doc:`Configuration Reference <configuration>` document.